donyu/lionsbase/README.md

 * Coffeescript - because it beats straight javascript
 * Formtastic - since I predict there will be a lot of forms in this app
 * CarrierWave - so entrepreneurs can upload any relevant startup files
-* Backbone.js - MV everywhere, but actually will help w/ front-end
+* Angular.js - to help with UI components and data-binding
 * Mustache - for those templates that backbone views will use

 ### Backend